aqeebhussain122/HA-Cluster-wiki/README.md

 3. Once the installation is done issue the next command to ensure the configuration is picked up by the system kernel: lsmod | grep -i drbd

-4. If that does not work and nothing is found then issue the following command: sudo find / -name drbd.ko The use of this command is to search the entire filesystem from root directory level to locate the location of the drbd.ko file 	which is the kernel file associated to drbd.ko
+4. If that does not work and nothing is found then issue the following command: sudo find / -name drbd.ko The use of this command is to search the entire filesystem from root directory level to locate the location of the drbd.ko file 	which is the kernel file associated to drbd.ko.
+Once the file is found, use the command insmod to add the appropriate kernel 		files.

 5. Once the first four steps are done it's now time for the steps of configuration.
 Change your directory to /etc and you should find drbd.conf, this is the sample configuration for you to fill in; in addition there is a directory called drbd.d.
-At this point you should now copy the drbd.conf file into the drbd.d directory
+At this point you should now copy the drbd.conf file into the drbd.d directory.

 6. Open the file global_common.conf, create a backup of this file before editing it.
 And then insert the following into the file global {